roy-ganz/toql/toql_guide/src/derive/joins.md

 Notice that inner joins are **always** added to the generated SQL, because inner joins filter the resulting dataset and this behaviour must usually be preserved.
 (Table rows that have no valid inner join to another table row do not appear in the output result).

 Left joins however are only added, if the query string refers to the related table.
-Left joins do not filter output rows.
+Left joins cannot  reduce output rows.

 ### `Option<Option<T>>`
 A selectable optional relation.
 A LEFT JOIN is invoked if the query requests it.